Ryobi 40V Whisper Series Leaf Blower Review

 It’s fairly obvious at first glance that the design for this blower is much different than most.
 The pivoting handle allows for battery clearance and gives you control over how you want to hold it.
 To adjust the position, you just loosen the grey knob on the side, pivot the handle into your desired detent, and re-tighten it.

-Tilting the handle back gives you a more nose-down angle to keep your wrist at a more natural angle, which leads to more a comfortable experience when you’re using it for long periods of time.
+Tilting the handle back gives you a more nose-down angle to keep your wrist at a more natural angle, which leads to a more comfortable experience when you’re using it for long periods of time.

 The controls are pretty straightforward, with a variable speed trigger and a Turbo button.
 One thing we’re missing on this model is cruise control, so you’ll have to feather the trigger if you want a lower speed than you get in High mode.